FenixAlliance/ABS.Docs/Services/BlockChains-Service.md

 - Rules engine.
 - HD Wallet integration.
 - Transaction, RLP, and message signing, verification, and recovery of accounts.
-- Integrated TestRPC testing to simplify TDD and BDD (Specflow) development.
+- Integrated TestRPC testing to simplify TDD and BDD (SpecFlow) development.
 - Key storage using Web3 storage standard, compatible with Geth and Parity.
 - Simplified account life cycle for both managed by a third-party client (personal) or stand-alone (signed transactions).
 - Low-level Interception of RPC calls.